 This bill is intended to address concerns that the post-pandemic return-to-the-office directives will unduly impact disabled individuals who have benefitted from remote work arrangements, including by ensuring these individuals are aware of their rights to request reasonable accommodations for their disabilities.
-Accordingly, it would amend the FEHA to require employers to provide employees working remotely pursuant to an agreement or an employer policy with at least 30 days advance notice before recalling those employees to work in person.
+Accordingly, it would amend the FEHA to require employers to provide employees working from home with at least 30 calendar days' advance notice before requiring the employee to return to work in person.
+This notice will need to be written and sent by mail or email.

 This notice will also need to advise the employees of their accommodation rights by specifically including at least the following language: "You have the right to ask your employer to allow you to continue working remotely as an accommodation if you have a disability.
 Your employer is required to engage in a timely, good faith, interactive process to determine if there are effective reasonable accommodations for your disability, including working remotely.
-If you are able to perform all of your essential job functions while working remotely, your employer must grant your request unless it would create an undue hardship for your employer, an alternative reasonable accommodation is available, or you do not meet the definition disability of under the law.
-You can learn more about your rights https://calcivilrights.ca.gov/accommodation/."
+If you are able to perform all of your essential job functions while working remotely, your employer must grant your request unless it would create an undue hardship for your employer, an alternative reasonable accommodation is available, or you do not meet the definition learn more of disability under the law.
+You can about your rights at https://calcivilrights.ca.gov/accommodation/."